Fats, Oils, and Grease

 Sizing Guidelines All new and renovated facilities must complete and submit the sizing guideline worksheet.
 Note: These worksheets will open in Excel spreadsheets.

 - Required Elements The interceptor or trap design must follow the specifications in the links below.
 The cut sheets must be approved by the pretreatment administrator.

 - Approval The interceptor cut sheets must be emailed or mailed to the pretreatment administrator for approval.

-Installation The pretreatment administrator must inspect the device after it has been plumbed but prior to backfill.
+Exterior Grease Interceptor or Oil/Water Seperator The pretreatment administrator must inspect the device and the associated plumbing prior to backfill.
 The device must pass a vacuum test by holding 10 inches of mercury for one minute, as stated in Chapter 17.

 - Permits Issue a (example: wastewater permit ) to the facility with the potential to discharge F.O.G. in accordance with the pretreatment ordinance.

 Maintenance and Record Keeping All commercial facilities are required to abide by a predetermined cleaning frequency issued by Cranberry Township.
 Cleaning manifests, receipts or logs should be uploaded to Swift Comply, our F.O.G. tracking software.